 They were neither of them a car enthusiast; they bought the Dart as a transport appliance, guided by favourable Consumer Reports ratings and generally positive prior experience.
 That being so, few pictures were taken of the car, and I’ve never found any of just the car.
 But I did have some results by goldpanning through the family photos and Super-8s I digitised over the years.
 Here’s a clip made shortly after my mother broke her leg; that’s her parents helping out, and I guess my father’s the cameraman:

 How do I know it had the 225 and not the 318?
 Because I remember, very clearly and at age-old depth, what it sounded like.
-One of the first sounds I remember in this world was one I heard on one of my first days in this world: the gear-reduction starter cranking the Slant-6 engine.
+One of the first sounds I remember in this world was one I heard on one of my first few days in it: the gear-reduction starter cranking the Slant-6 engine.
 That and the growls peculiar to the 225, and the first-gear whirring acceleration windup and deceleration spindown of the Torqueflite transmission—these sounds carved canyon-deep impressions in my mind.
 Here’s three of us four (dad behind the Pentax) on July 4, 1976.
 The American Bicentennial was an especially big deal there in Philadelphia, but I didn’t really care on account of being only five months old:

 And here’s a pic from 1977, with mother and sister looking for all the world as though they’re living in 1977: